Adding a new SIEM connecter

 To configure a Splunk connector:

-1. Log into the Coro console and select Control Panel from the toolbar:
+1. Sign in to the Coro console and select Control Panel from the toolbar:

 Accessing the Control Panel